llikey2020/knowledgebase/Infra/china_gitlab.md

 |192.168.9.203|worker2|root|sequoiadb  |

 ### Note
-After the server is rebooted, the network between these hosts might become unavailable. please run command to fix the cluster issues
+I noticed after the server is rebooted, the network between these hosts might become unavailable. please run command to fix the cluster issues
 ```
 systemctl  stop firewalld
 swapoff -a